Board of Directors

 Wally is an experienced counsel and strategic advisor.
 His practice focuses on alternative and traditional dispute resolution as well as Indigenous law.

 In 2005, he was appointed as Attorney General of British Columbia and served as Minister Responsible for Multiculturalism until 2009.
-Wally was involved in many significant reforms of the justice system, including the establishment of Canada’s first community court to deal with chronic offenders, developing new Rules of Court in order to promote quicker resolution of disputes and developing new initiatives in dealing with violence against women.
+Wally was involved in many significant reforms of the justice system, including the establishment of Canada’s first community court to deal with chronic offenders, developing new Rules of Court to promote quicker resolution of disputes, and developing new initiatives in dealing with violence against women.

 CEO, Indigenous Reconciliation Group, Certified as a First Nations Health Manager (CFNHM) and in Prosci Change Management